Manage job inputs

 ```

-Imagine the code is run with an adjacent file `config.yaml`:
+Imagine you run the code with an adjacent file `config.yaml`:

 ```yaml theme={null}